system-transparency/stprov/docs/stprov-system.md

 # System documentation for stprov

-This document describes stprov, a solution for provisioning host-specific configurations to a platform that is network-booted using stboot.
-The [stprov manual](./stprov-manual) describes how this has been implemented as a tool.
+This document describes a tool for provisioning host-specific configuration to a System-Transparency booted platform.
+Refer to the [stprov manual](./stprov-manual) for detailed usage of the implemented tool.

 ## Introduction